Abdullah-Mohammed0/cs6910_assignment3/README.md

 The trained encoder and decoder for the vanilla and attention-based models have been stored in the folders **vanilla_model** and **attention_model** respecively.
 The functions Q4() and Q5() in the notebook contain the code used to generate them as well as the corresponding outputs, which are stored in the folders **prediction_vanilla** and **predictions_attention** respectively.

 To train the model with custom hyperparameter values, use the configuration dictionaries specified at the start of the final two cells, *config_vanilla* and *config_attention*, which set the hyperparameters for the vanilla and attention-based models respectively.
-Runinng the functions trains these models on the given configurations.
-To train the best model, uncomment the part of code commented out and use the default configuration provided.
+Runinng the functions Q4() and Q5() trains these models on the given configurations.
+To train the best model obtained by running sweeps, uncomment the part of code commented out in these functions and use the default configuration provided.

 ### Instructions to install font for Manipuri: